 - Marketing – Is there a validated understanding of the overall market and competitive environment?
 Are appropriate marketing methodologies used consistently and tracked for effectiveness?

-07:02 – Jeff notes that for each of the stages, they tried to capture a snapshot of what an organization that is fully in that stage might look like.
-However, they realize that an organization might be in one stage in one domain but another stage in a different domain so it is the combined score they get from the assessment that will put them into a particular stage on the maturity model.
-Jeff and Celisa explain each of the generic snapshots that define the stages of maturity (static, reactive, proactive, and innovative).
+[07:02] – For each of the stages, we tried to capture a snapshot of what an organization that is fully in that stage might look like.
+However, we realize that an organization might be in one stage in one domain but another stage in a different domain so it is the combined score they get from the assessment that will put them into a particular stage on the maturity model.
+Each of the generic snapshots that define the stages of maturity (static, reactive, proactive, and innovative).

-12:45 – Celisa addresses the future of the maturity model and shares that they don’t consider it final at this point, and it may never be.
-They plan to make adjustments to it based on feedback from those making use of it in their organization.
-She adds that they have plans to develop additional resources (other articles, training, and more) around the model and, more importantly, around the use of the model to improve the reach, revenue, and impact of learning businesses.
+[12:45] – Regarding the future of the maturity model, we don’t consider it final at this point, and it may never be.
+We plan to make adjustments to it based on feedback from those making use of it in their organization.
+We plan to develop additional resources (other articles, training, and more) around the model and, more importantly, around the use of the model to improve the reach, revenue, and impact of learning businesses.

 Thanks again to Avilar for sponsoring of this episode of the Leading Learning podcast.